HenrikSamuelsson/C_Plus_Plus_Primer/Chapter_05/Exercise_05_22/Exercise_05_22.md

 ####Question
-The example below in that jumpps back to begin can be better written using a loop.
+The example below, that jumps back to begin, can be better written using a loop.
 Rewrite the code to eliminate the goto.
 ```cpp
 begin:
   int sz = get_size();